TheKliko/klikos-modloader/readme.md

 </ul>

 <h3>Inspiration</h3>
 This project was inspired by <a href='https://github.com/pizzaboxer/bloxstrap'>Bloxstrap</a>, an open-source, alternative bootstrapper for Roblox.
+Bloxstrap is what introduced me to the Roblox modding community.
+This project, my Roblox mods and my modding tool would not have existed without it.